 The International School of Tianjin (IST) is a non-profit day school for the children of expatriate families living in the Tianjin area.
 IST was founded in 1994 with some 20 students in grades one to four.
-Since then IST's student body has expanded to our current enrollment of approximately 450 students from 30+ countries.
-We currently employ some 64 highly qualified teachers from 12 countries including Australia, Canada, the United Kingdom, the United States, and New Zealand.
-The language of instruction is English, which is the meeting ground of our diverse, multi-cultural school community.
-Our programs range from KG1 (3 year olds or 2 years 9 months) through Grade 12.
+Over most of the intervening years IST's student body has maintained an average enrollment of between 400 and 500 students from 35+ countries.
+We currently employ some 62 highly qualified teachers from 15 countries including Australia, Canada, the United Kingdom, the United States, and New Zealand.
+The language of instruction is English, which is the meeting ground of our diverse, multicultural school community.
+Our programs range from KG1 (2 years 9 months-4 years) through Grade 12.

-1994 Founding of TEDA International School, Tianjin (T-'IST') at original Mu Nan Dao downtown campus 1997 Facilities expansion with Grade 5 and the new Grade 6-8 Middle School located at Da Li Dao downtown cam- pus 1998 Initial accreditation granted by Western Association of Schools and Colleges (WASC) 2000 Initial application and implementation of IBMYP and IBDP 2001 Inauguration of new 12,000m 2 purpose built 'Qin Building' at current Weishan Lu campus.
+1994 Founding of TEDA International School, Tianjin (T-'IST') at original Mu Nan Dao downtown campus 1997 Facilities expansion with Grade 5 and the new Grade 6-8 Middle School located at Da Li Dao downtown campus 1998 Initial accreditation granted by Western Association of Schools and Colleges (WASC) 2000 Initial application and implementation of IBMYP and IBDP 2001 Inauguration of new 12,000m2 purpose built 'Qin Building' at current Weishan Lu campus.
 2002 IBMYP and IBDP authorization granted by the IB 2003 Initial application and implementation of IBPYP 2004 School name changed to International School of Tianjin (IST) 2005 IBPYP authorization granted by the IB 2005 Joint accreditation granted by both WASC and the Council of International Schools (CIS), making IST the first-and to this day only-doubly-accredited international school in Tianjin City.
 2005 Graduation of 'Class of 2005', the first IST/IB Diploma Grade 12 class 2007 Adoption of IST Board of Governors Constitution and Administrative Structure 2010 Successful 5-year mid term re-evaluation of all three IB programmes by the IB and re-accreditation of all facets of the school's curriculum and operations by WASC and CIS.
-2011 Inauguration of new 18,000m 2 purpose built 'Han Building' 2011 2014 Inauguration of new 18,000m 2 purpose built 'Han Building' Installation of school-wide clean air filtration system 2014 Installation of school-wide clean air filtration system Successful 10-year re-evaluation of all three IB programmes by the IB and re-accreditation of all facets of the school's curriculum and operations by WASC and CIS.
-Completion of 'Qin Building' renovations, including 2014 2015 Installation of school-wide clean air filtration system Successful 10-year re-evaluation of all three IB programmes by the IB and re-accreditation of all facets of the school's curriculum and operations by WASC and CIS.
+2011 Inauguration of new 18,000m purpose built 'Han Building' 2014 Installation of school-wide clean air filtration system 2015 Successful 10-year re-evaluation of all three IB programmes by the IB and re-accreditation of all facets of the school's curriculum and operations by WASC and CIS.
 Completion of 'Qin Building' renovations, including new HVAC system, all electrical wiring and lighting, all bathrooms, cafeteria, data cabling, and ceilings.
-Renovation to create new Design Centre, including maker space, machine room, CAD lab, robotics lab, two IT labs, and associated upgrades in technology equipment; all Qin internal gardens re-landscaped, including installation of new outdoor playground; renovation to create new elementary Chinese language and cultural learning area; upgrades on K-2 and 3-5 playrooms; all roofs repaired and repainted; new furniture through- 2014 2015 2016 Installation of school-wide clean air filtration system Successful 10-year re-evaluation of all three IB programmes by the IB and re-accreditation of all facets of the school's curriculum and operations by WASC and CIS.
-Completion of 'Qin Building' renovations, including new HVAC system, all electrical wiring and lighting, all bathrooms, cafeteria, data cabling, and ceilings.
-Renovation to create new Design Centre, including maker space, machine room, CAD lab, robotics lab, two IT labs, and associated upgrades in technology equipment; all Qin internal gardens re-landscaped, including installation of new outdoor playground; renovation to create new elementary Chinese language and cultural learning area; upgrades on K-2 and 3-5 playrooms; all roofs repaired and repainted; new furniture through- out elementary building; installation of new 7-aside artificial soccer pitch.
-2014 2015 2016 2017 Installation of school-wide clean air filtration system Successful 10-year re-evaluation of all three IB programmes by the IB and re-accreditation of all facets of the school's curriculum and operations by WASC and CIS.
-Completion of 'Qin Building' renovations, including new HVAC system, all electrical wiring and lighting, all bathrooms, cafeteria, data cabling, and ceilings.
-Renovation to create new Design Centre, including maker space, machine room, CAD lab, robotics lab, two IT labs, and associated upgrades in technology equipment; all Qin internal gardens re-landscaped, including installation of new outdoor playground; renovation to create new elementary Chinese language and cultural learning area; upgrades on K-2 and 3-5 playrooms; all roofs repaired and repainted; new furniture through- out elementary building; installation of new 7-aside artificial soccer pitch.
-Installation of new 400m running track and new full size artificial soccer pitch.
-2014 2015 2016 2017 2018 Installation of school-wide clean air filtration system Successful 10-year re-evaluation of all three IB programmes by the IB and re-accreditation of all facets of the school's curriculum and operations by WASC and CIS.
-Completion of 'Qin Building' renovations, including new HVAC system, all electrical wiring and lighting, all bathrooms, cafeteria, data cabling, and ceilings.
-Renovation to create new Design Centre, including maker space, machine room, CAD lab, robotics lab, two IT labs, and associated upgrades in technology equipment; all Qin internal gardens re-landscaped, including installation of new outdoor playground; renovation to create new elementary Chinese language and cultural learning area; upgrades on K-2 and 3-5 playrooms; all roofs repaired and repainted; new furniture through- out elementary building; installation of new 7-aside artificial soccer pitch.
-Re-cladding of Han Building, installation of solar panels, and renovation of Han Theater.
-SSuccessful re-evaluation of all three IB programmes by the IB and re-accreditation of all facets of the 2014 2015 2016 2017 2018 2020 Installation of school-wide clean air filtration system Successful 10-year re-evaluation of all three IB programmes by the IB and re-accreditation of all facets of the school's curriculum and operations by WASC and CIS.
-Completion of 'Qin Building' renovations, including new HVAC system, all electrical wiring and lighting, all bathrooms, cafeteria, data cabling, and ceilings.
-Renovation to create new Design Centre, including maker space, machine room, CAD lab, robotics lab, two IT labs, and associated upgrades in technology equipment; all Qin internal gardens re-landscaped, including installation of new outdoor playground; renovation to create new elementary Chinese language and cultural learning area; upgrades on K-2 and 3-5 playrooms; all roofs repaired and repainted; new furniture throughout elementary building; installation of new 7-aside artificial soccer pitch.
-Installation of new 400m running track and new full size artificial soccer pitch.
-Re-cladding of Han Building, installation of solar panels, and renovation of Han Theater.
-SSuccessful re-evaluation of all three IB programmes by the IB and re-accreditation of all facets of the school's curriculum and operations by WASC and CIS.
-Installation of twin bridges between the Qin and Han Buildings; upgrades to cafeteria and Qin Building clad-
+2016 Renovation to create new Design Centre, including maker space, machine room, CAD lab, robotics lab, two IT labs, and associated upgrades in technology equipment; all Qin internal gardens re-landscaped, including installation of new outdoor playground; renovation to create new elementary Chinese language and cultural learning area; upgrades on K-2 and 3-5 playrooms; all roofs repaired and repainted; new furniture throughout elementary building; installation of new 7-aside artificial soccer pitch.
+2017 Installation of new 400m running track and new full size artificial soccer pitch.
+2018 Re-cladding of Han Building, installation of solar panels, and renovation of Han Theater.
+2020 SSuccessful re-evaluation of all three IB programmes by the IB and re-accreditation of all facets of the school's curriculum and operations by WASC and CIS.
+2021 Installation of twin bridges between the Qin and Han Buildings; upgrades to cafeteria and Qin Building cladding; and general landscaping.
+2022 Full renovation of Han Building, including new flooring throughout, and upgrades to the Library, Black Box, Science labs, and Teacher and Student Centers.
+Resurfacing and painting of all Qin interior walls.
+Installation of new MS playground.
+2024- 2025 Construction of additional gymnasium, including fitness and dance studios, health classroom, and student lounges.